solidi/writing/03-no-description-provided.md

 > There are two hard things in computer science: cache invalidation, naming things, and off-by-one errors.
 > - [Unknown](https://twitter.com/codinghorror/status/506010907021828096?lang=en)

 *Naming* things is hard.
 However, *describing* things is harder and rife with errors.
-As professionals, we must define the intent of change with *context* to the best of our ability.
+As professionals, we define the intent of change with *context* to the best of our ability.

 > The most correct code is that which is not written but the most correct description is one that is.